alonsoir/IfRemovingARealUseCase/Post.md

 # Refactoring - A real case of a nested if structure transformed into a chain of responsibility
-In this post I am going to describe a step by step process used to transform a nested if-structure into a chain of responsibility.
+In this post I am going to describe a step by step process used to transform a nested if structure into a chain of responsibility.
 The purpose of this operation is to make the code easier to read, thus to change without introducing errors.
 We will also get for free a structure that will be able to apply a more generic set of rules than the one defined at the beginning.
 The code of this post is based on a piece of code used to satisfy a real business need,